xavierlepretre/liquidity/docs/sphinx/src/reference/liquidity.rst

   .. literalinclude:: ../../../../tests/doc/doc43.liq

 * ``List.fold: ('elt * 'acc -> 'acc) -> 'elt list -> 'acc ->
   'acc``.
-Iter on all elements of a list, while modifying an accumulator.
+Iterate on all elements of a list, while modifying an accumulator.
 It is translated to ``ITER`` in Michelson.

   .. tryliquidity:: ../../../../tests/doc/doc44.liq